Maellyse Brassart: 2018

 Brassart competed at the DTB Pokal Team Challenge in Stuttgart and helped the Belgian team win the gold medal.
 Then at the Belgian Championships, she finished fourth in the all-around and won the silver medal on vault and the bronze medal on the floor exercise.
-She then competed at the Heerenveen Friendly where the Belgian team finished fourth, and Brassart finished thirteenth in the all-around.
+She then competed at the Heerenveen Friendly where the Belgian team finished fourth, and Brassart finished 13th in the all-around.
 She was selected to compete at the European Championships alongside Nina Derwael, Senna Deriks, and Axelle Klinckaert, and they finished third in the qualification round.
 However, the Belgian team withdrew from the team finals in order to preserve their health.
 Brassart qualified for the balance beam final where she finished seventh with a score of 12.266.
-Then at the Varsenare Friendly, the Beligan team won the gold medal, and Brassart finished fifth in the all-around and won the gold medal on the balance beam.
-She was then selected to compete at the World Championships alongside Nina Derwael, Axelle Klinckaert, Senna Deriks, and Rune Hermans, and they finished eleventh during the qualification round.
+Then at the Varsenare Friendly, the Belgian team won the gold medal, and Brassart finished fifth in the all-around and won the gold medal on the balance beam.
+She was then selected to compete at the World Championships alongside Nina Derwael, Axelle Klinckaert, Senna Deriks, and Rune Hermans, and they finished 11th during the qualification round.

 2019

-Brassart began her season at the International Gymnix where the Belgian team finished sixth and she finished tenth in the all-around.
+Brassart began her season at the International Gymnix where the Belgian team finished sixth, and she finished tenth in the all-around.
 In the event finals, she finished eighth on the uneven bars and sixth on the floor exercise.
-She then competed at the European Championships and qualified for the all-around final where she finished twelfth with a total score of 51.166.
+She then competed at the European Championships and qualified for the all-around final where she finished 12th with a total score of 51.166.
 At the FIT Challenge, she helped the Belgian team win the gold medal.
 Then at the Worms Friendly, the Belgian team won the silver medal behind Germany and Brassart placed tenth in the all-around.
 She was then selected to compete at the World Championships alongside Margaux Daveloose, Nina Derwael, Senna Deriks, and Jade Vansteenkiste and they finished tenth in the qualification round.
 This result earned Belgium a team spot at the 2020 Olympic Games.